paulmaxus/api-lesson/episodes/api-introduction.md

 ```

 When looking at the *meta.count* field, you'll notice that the total number of publications
-available via `works` is 270,765,445 which is quite large.
+available via `works` is in the hundreds of millions - that's a lot of data.
 For the purpose of
 this workshop, we would like to reduce this number by applying **filters**.
 This
 is what most APIs are designed to do and it can be very useful if you only wish
 to obtain specific subsets of data.